-Nowadays Bo÷tes is generally considered to be a Herdsman (as in French: Le Bouvier), as he eternally shepherds the stars around the
+Nowadays Bo÷tes is sometimes considered to be a Herdsman (as in French: Le Bouvier), as he eternally shepherds the stars around the

-The constellation was known in antiquity, with the first recorded appearance being in Homer's Odyssey.
+As mentioned above, the first recorded appearance of Bo÷tis is found in Homer's Odyssey.
 In Book V Odysseus sails his ship by the stars, using the Pleiades, the Bear, and Bo÷tes ("which set late") to reach his destination.

-The constellation is quite compact, squeezed between Canes Venatici and Hercules, with Virgo to the south.
+The constellation forms a bright naked eye display, and is quite compact, squeezed between Canes Venatici and Hercules, with Virgo to the south.
 The northern border touches both Ursa Major and Draco.
 There is a full complement of Bayer stars.